Isidor Sârbu

 Isidor Sârbu, also known as Sîrbu (1887–1980), was a victim of dekulakization in the Moldavian Autonomous Soviet Socialist Republic (MASSR).
 Of Romanian heritage, Sârbu was born a citizen of the Russian Empire in Corjova, where he spent some fifty years of his life.
 Before the October Revolution, he had amassed a relatively large agricultural estate and was employing farmhands, leading him to be designated as a kulak.
 Politically and socially marginalized by the MASSR, he sold most of his properties before the land collectivization of 1930.
 Sârbu was allowed to join the collective farm, and became one of its managers, but in 1933 lost his position and found himself arrested by the OGPU.
-He received a suspended sentence for theft, was stripped of his remaining property, and then reduced to supporting his wife and eight children as a day laborer.
+He received a suspended sentence for theft (due to having purposefully destroyed some of his crops), was stripped of his remaining property, and then reduced to supporting his wife and eight children as a day laborer.

 In 1935, the NKVD engineered Sârbu's forced resettlement to Pervomaisk, separating him from his children.
 He was arrested after his clandestine return to Corjova, in 1936, and sentenced to a prison term in Tiraspol; in 1937, he broke the terms of his parole and was rearrested, along with his wife Tatiana.
 They returned to Corjova in 1940, shortly before Romania occupied the region.
 Narrowly escaping execution by the NKVD, Sârbu welcomed the Romanian-established Transnistria Governorate, which appointed him mayor of Corjova.
 He fled to Romania in early 1944, leaving most of his family behind.
 Sârbu was briefly active in the anti-communist resistance movement in Romania; upon the consolidation of a communist regime, which he reportedly continued to resent, he withdrew back into peasant life, spending the rest of his life at Brezoaele.
 His descendants in modern-day Moldova include Vladimir Voronin, who became chairman of the Party of Communists and served terms as President of Moldova.
-Voronin's connections to Sârbu, first exposed publicly in the early 2010s, have remained a topic of controversy.
+Voronin's connections to Sârbu, first exposed publicly in the early 2000s, have remained a topic of controversy.